jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/introduction.md

 | `\e`             | Escape in C |
 | `27`             | Decimal     |

-Also known as the Control Sequence Introducer (CSI), whichever option you use.
-For convenience, we will use `\x1b` as the escape character in this documentation.
+This first part is called the Control Sequence Introducer (CSI), whichever option you use.
+For convenience, we will use `\x1b` as the escape character throughout this section.

 ### Sequence Parts
 All ANSI escape sequences follow the same pattern.
 For example, the sequence `\x1b[31m` can be broken down into: